pamelamartello/pamelamartello.github.io/content/portfolio/work10.md

 weight = 10
 +++

 From a 3D model to a prototype.
-Making digitally fabricated objects
+Making digitally fabricated objects.
 <!--more-->

 ![3d printed jewelry](/img/digitally-fab-jewelry/digitally-fab-jewelry.gif)